Marsalis00123/MD-Dissertation/README.md

 It is intended for **professors**, **doctors**, and **students** interested in this field.

----

 ## Repository Structure

-- **Dissertation/**
+- **Main Folder**
   - Contains the dissertation written in Typst, split into chapter-specific files.
-  - Includes a legacy `Tex/` folder with migrated LaTeX files.
+  - Includes a legacy `Tex/` folder with old LaTeX files, before the migration to Typst.
 - **Data/**
   - Jupyter notebooks and Python scripts for statistical analysis.
 - **Files/**
-  - Figures used in the dissertation, including placeholders like `Files/rm-modic-vs-ds.jpg`.
+  - Images used in the dissertation.

----

 ## Features

 - **Real-World Analysis**: Statistical evaluation of anonymized data from a teaching hospital.
 - **Interactive Code**: Analysis conducted using Python 🐍 and Jupyter Notebooks for reproducibility.
-- **Legacy to Modern Transition**: Migration from LaTeX to Typst for streamlined formatting.

----

 ## Acknowledgments